RedHatEdge/patterns/patterns/acp-standardized-architecture-ha/README.md

 ## Context
 This pattern represents the default configuration for an ACP, operating at an industrial site, that's reponsible for mission critical applications.
 It attempts to provide capabilities for many types of application requirements out of the box, allowing for new workloads to be onboarded without reinstallation of the platform.

-This pattern is focused on outlining the default configuration, at a higher level, to answer the basic question of "what is the best approach
+This pattern is focused on outlining the default configuration of a compact, highly available advanced computing platform, using a hyperconverged-style approach.

 This pattern calls out recommendations for hardware, however these should be scaled according to the workloads intended for the platform.
 If more resources (CPU/memory) are required, the hardware is scaled accordingly.